EPCCed/eidf-docs/docs/services/s3/index.md

 [Tutorial](./tutorial.md): A hands-on introduction to S3 and the EIDF S3 Service.

-[Using the EIDF S3 Browser](./s3browser.md): A guide to using the [EIDF S3 Browser](https://portal.eidf.ac.uk/project/s3browser/) which is part of the [EIDF S3 Service](./index.md) and offers a web-based user interface within the EIDF portal for creating and managing buckets and uploading, downloading and deleting files.
+[Using the EIDF S3 Browser](./s3browser.md): A guide to using the [EIDF S3 Browser](https://portal.eidf.ac.uk/project/s3browser/) which is part of the [EIDF S3 Service](./index.md) and offers a web-based user interface within the EIDF Portal for creating and managing buckets and uploading, downloading and deleting files.

 [Manage EIDF S3 Service access](./manage.md): A guide for project leads on requests for EIDF S3 Service object store allocations and management of accounts and access permissions for these allocations.